Financial-Times/biz-ops-client/README.md

 #### `node.patch(type: string, code: string, body: object, params?: object)`

-Updates an existing record.
+Updates an existing record (or creates if it doesn't already exist).
 Resolves with the updated record if the request is successful.
 Rejects with a [`BadRequest`](#errors) error if the data does not match the [schema].

 This method also accepts additional URL parameters to be set: